 Gold and silver bars

 Gold bars are often the most cost-effective way to buy physical gold.
+They are traded around the world in major hubs like London and Hong Kong.
 Bars are categorized as bullion as long as they are about 99.5% pure gold or higher.
 You can read more in our Gold Bars Buyer's Guide.

 Physical gold can come in many other forms, but it is always a tangible asset.
 It’s an investment you can hold in your hand.
 Why is this important?